Last Updated on Samuel Franklinby

 Killing Floor 2 Gunslinger Weapons Loadout Guide

 As the Gunslinger your weapon choices are pistol focused with single and dual wield options that are all fairly strong compared to other classes that have only a few standout options.
-For this reason players can generally mix and match their desired loadout from single and dual .500 Magnum Revolvers, .50 Desert Eagles, M1911 Pistols, AF2011-A1s, HMTech-101 Pistol and SPX 464 Centerfire.
+For this reason players can generally mix and match their desired loadout from the Killing Floor 2 best gunslinger weapons which include the single and dual .500 Magnum Revolvers, .50 Desert Eagles, M1911 Pistols, AF2011-A1s, HMTech-101 Pistol and SPX 464 Centerfire.
 While pistols deal high headshot damage and allow the Gunslinger to be a nimble class this weapon archetype does suffer from low ammo capacity that results in constant reloading.
 This does result in a balancing act as you progress through your build while keeping in mind your ammunition needs with your end game weapon loadouts being one of the following:

 - Dual .50 Desert Eagles, Dual M1911 Pistols, Dual Magnums and HM-TECH 101 Pistol: A loadout with a massive 7 pistols this makes you capable to handle any lane by yourself and also adds some utility for your team through the healing darts of the Field Medic pistol.
 While this number of guns does limit your upgrade choices due to weight limits players can still complete some upgrades as there are several one level upgrades for these weapons that don’t add weight to your kit.
 If the fantasy of having deep pockets of pistols and having a weapon for every situation appeals to you then this is a build to try for your Gunslinger.